Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 And my problem with his reversal here is it shows Elon's hypocrisy.

-And I've known about the bots, you know, from our time doing the Russian gate investigation, and we finally broke through that Twitter is full of lots of bots.
+And I've known about the bots, you know, from our time doing the Russia Gate investigation, and we finally broke through that Twitter is full of lots of bots.

-And that was one of the main reasons that you know these the the cases over in the Delaware chancery where these we these suits of this type are handled.
+And that was one of the main reasons that the cases over in the Delaware Chancery where these suits of this type were handled.

-It just seems like all of a sudden Elon's come out and said, actually, I'm just gonna go buy Twitter for my original um bid price, which was a little shocking to me, because I thought he would either Buy it at a really reduced rate or not buy it at all.
+It just seems like all of a sudden Elon's come out and said, actually, I'm just going to go buy Twitter for my original bid price, which was a little shocking to me because I thought he would either buy it at a really reduced rate or not buy it at all.

 You know, cute from SpaceX founder.